svenbolte/chartscodes/readme.txt

 =====================================================================================================================

 == Changelog ==
+= 11.1.45 =
+Car logos shortcode added - displays a logo and link of car manufacturer

 = 11.1.43-44 =
 Replace 250 gif flags by one png.
 Flags are called as css sprites now and displayed as div. css code from freakflags.
 Many thanks.